Chapter 10: Of Effectual Calling

 - Ps.
 110:3; John 6:37; Rom.
 6:16-18

 Those whom God hath predestinated unto life, He, in His appointed and accepted time, effectually calls to Himself by His Word and Spirit (Rom.
 8:28-29; 1Cor.
 1:23-24; 2Thess.
 2:13-14; John 3:5-6; 6:63; 2Cor.
 3:3, 6).
 That which was planned from eternity is applied and actualized in time.
 They are called out of that state of sin and death (Eph.
 2:1-6) and transferred to the “state of grace” (chapter 9:4).
 He enlightens our minds spiritually and savingly to understand the things of God (1Cor.
 2:10; Eph.
 1:17-18 ), for fallen man cannot accept and understand the things of God (1Cor.
 2:14).
 He takes from us that heart of stone, which is full of sin and gives a new heart of flesh (Ezek.
 36:26), which desires to love and obey Him.
 He renews our wills and sets us free from slavery to sin.
 The ability and willingness to desire and do the good comes by His almighty power (e.g. Phil.
 2:12-13; Heb.
 13:20-21).
 It is by grace alone and it is the work of God in us.
-He draws to Jesus Christ in such a way that we will effectually and certainly come to Him, yet so as they come most freely, being made willing by His grace (Ps.
+He draws us to Jesus Christ in such a way that we will effectually and certainly come to Him, yet so as they come most freely, being made willing by His grace (Ps.
 110:3; John 6:37; Rom.
 6:16-18 ).
 God changes our nature and gives us the desire to believe and come to Christ.
 This is the miracle of regeneration.
 No one comes to Christ against their will.
-But works so powerfully in us that those who did not desire Christ, come to desire Him and most willingly and freely cast themselves upon Him....
+But works so powerfully in us that those who did not desire Christ, come to desire Him and most willingly and freely cast them...